Beyond universality in random matrix theory: Smallest singular values of by complex Gaussian matrices

 \end{lemma}

-\proof We omit the tedious details but this (and indeed generalizations of this result) may be computed either through direct expansion of the Laguerre polynomial or through the differential equation it satisfies.
+\begin{pf} We omit the tedious details but this (and indeed generalizations of this result) may be computed either through direct expansion of the Laguerre polynomial or through the differential equation it satisfies. \end{pf}

-We can use the lemma above to obtain asymptotics of the distribution $ F_n^{(\nu)}(x)$.
-As a result, we have ample evidence to believe the following conjecture:
+We can use the lemma above to conjecture asymptotics of the distribution $ F_n^{\nu}(x)$.
+This conjecture was recently proved independently by Anthony Perret and Gr\'{e}gory Schehr \cite{Schehr} and by Folkmar Bornemann \cite{bornemann2015}.
+The first uses properties of the Jacobi matrix associated with modified Laguerre polynomials and its implication to Painlev\'{e} while the second takes a close look at the Fredholm determinant and the asymptotics of Laguerre polynomials.
+This result states as follows.